CommandRunner/command-runner/README.md

 Developed by Az.
 Inspired by real-world penetration testing workflows.
-Enjoy automating your workflow with Command Runner!
+Enjoy making your workflow seamless with Command Runner!